منشور: الأربعاء, ١٢ فبراير ٢٠٢٠

 Ultrafine bubble analyzer NanoSight NS300V-HS

 When you measure nanobubbles, the most common way is to analyze Brownian Motion.
 Use laser and microscope to catch scattered light from UFB, take video and analyze how fast each UFB moves.
 (It is called Particle Tracking Analysis =PTA).
 As you know, Brownian Motion speed does not depend on the type of material but only by size, liquid temperature, and viscosity of liquid.
-You know liquid temp and viscosity so fast Brownian motion means small Ultrafine bubbles and slow one means relatively bigger Ultrafine bubbles.
+When you know liquid temperature and viscosity.
+We conclude fast Brownian motion means small Ultrafine bubbles and slow ones means relatively bigger Ultrafine bubbles.
 By tracking the Brownian motion, you will know the size of each Ultrafine bubble.

 Commercial Measuring devices for nanobubbles?